Warman, Saskatchewan: Education

 Great Plains College, offering post-secondary education, has one campus in the city.

 Media

 Due to its proximity to Saskatoon, Warman receives radio and television broadcasts from the city.
 Warman has a local newspaper, the Clark's Crossing Gazette, which also serves Martensville and other surrounding areas.

+Sports

+On February 18, 2025, the SJHL Board of Governors announced that the Notre Dame Hounds were to be replaced by a new franchise in Warman with official approval announced on June 7, 2025.
+The move saw the Notre Dame Hounds active players and list assets transferred to the new franchise in Warman.

+Prior to official approval, the Warman Wolverines team name, colours, logos, and jersey concepts were announced on March 10, 2025.